The Heart of Perfection:

 “Lyrical prose and candid storytelling.” – Katelyn Beaty, author of A Woman’s Place & former managing editor of Christianity Today

 “Absolutely excellent.
 I wish it to be read by everyone!” – Fr.
-Jacques Philippe, author of Searching for and Maintaining Peace & Interior Freedom
+Jacques Philippe, author of Searching for and Maintaining Peace, Interior Freedom & Time for God

 “Gives us permission to … walk in freedom.” – Jennifer Fulwiler, SiriusXM host & author of One Beautiful Dream